 Our group is dedicated to promoting diversity.
 All qualified applications will be considered without regard to race, color, religion, gender identity or expression, sexual orientation, national origin, ethnic backgrounds, disability, age or other protected features.

 Why Hannover?
 Hannover is at the center of Germany.
 Although Hannover is one of the greenest cities in Germany, it has an (undeserved) underdog image.
-As the capitol of Lower Saxony, you can find in Hannover everything you are looking for, incl. concerts, museums, a big zoo, and all kinds of events and shopping opportunities.
+As the capital of Lower Saxony, you can find in Hannover everything you are looking for, incl. concerts, museums, a big zoo, and all kinds of events and shopping opportunities — if there is no COVID pandemic.
 If you think this is not enough, you can take the train to go to Hamburg or Berlin within 1h and 30min.

 Why the Leibniz University Hannover (LUH)?
 The LUH is neither one of these very young universities, nor one of these very old universities.
 It goes back to 1831 and these days it combines the best of both worlds by having 87 degree courses, roughly 30 000 students, being funded with more than 500 Mio Euro each year, and having more than 300 professors from all kinds of disciplines (source).
 Our faculty of electrical engineering and computer science combines the expertise in the most important areas for digitization.
-Close-by companies, such as the car manufacturer VW, also allow to transfer research insights into relevant practical solutions and make it easy to find jobs after graduation.
+Close-by companies also allow to transfer research insights into relevant practical solutions and make it easy to find jobs after graduation.

-Why the information processing (tnt) institute at the LUH?
-The tnt combines the expertise from three different groups on signal and video coding, machine learning, deep learning, big data analysis, game playing, computer vision, computer-human interfaces, medical image processing and of course automated machine learning.
-The tnt institute consists of more than 40 researchers from 7 different nations and always aims for state-of-the-art research at an international scale by publishing at the top international conferences and journals.
+Why AI at the LUH?
+The computer science department at the LUH with a special focus on AI combines the expertise from different groups on machine learning, deep learning, big data analysis, game playing, computer vision, NLP, bias, interpretability, computer-human interfaces, medical image processing, …, and of course automated machine learning.
+With being part of the L3S center, collaborations with more than 100 researchers from numerous countries working on AI-related questions are possible.
+We always aim for state-of-the-art research on an international scale by publishing at the top international conferences and journals.

 Why a PhD in Germany?
-First of all and in contrast to many non-EU countries, you will get paid holidays (~30 days per year), paid sick leave, paid parental leave and health insurance is included.
-Furthermore, in contrast to many other countries, you will receive a fairly good salary (see 100% E13), which is even competitive with the salary for a young researcher or research engineer at big tech companies in Germany.
-Furthermore, you will have fairly little obligations: besides doing your research, you can expect to support the group and the institute one day per week (e.g., teaching) and depending on the funding of your contract, one day for working on a specific project (which will synergize with your PhD topic).
-So, you can work on your own research at least 60% of your time — much more than in most other countries.
+First of all and in contrast to many non-EU countries, paid holidays (~30 days per year), paid sick leave, paid parental leave and health insurance are included.
+Furthermore, in contrast to many other countries, you will receive a fairly good salary (see 100% E13 for Phd students and E14 for PostDocs), which is even competitive with the salary for a young researcher or research engineer at big tech companies in Germany.
+Furthermore, you will have fairly little obligations: besides doing your research, you can roughly expect to support the group and the institute one day per week (e.g., teaching) and depending on the funding of your contract, one day for working on a specific project (which will synergize with your PhD topic).
+So, you can work on your own (AutoML-related) research at least 60% of your time — much more than in most other countries.
 If you are a PostDoc, you can even apply for your own grant money (e.g., via DFG) and start your own research group.